rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

     PR   Prestige     Occupational prestige (max)              PRA         2
    ==== ============ ======================================== =========== ========

-Alice is subjectively evaluating the attractiveness of the studies on a three level ordinal scale from 0 (weak), 1 (fair) to 2 (good).
-Similarly, she is evaluating subjectively the respective professions on an ordinal scale from 0 (weak) to 10 (excellent).
-Considering the occupational prestige she looked up the SIOPS [20]_.
-For all the other evaluation data she looked up the the internet.
+Alice is subjectively evaluating the *attractiveness* of the studies on a three level ordinal scale from 0 (*weak*), 1 (*fair*) to 2 (*good*).
+Similarly, she is evaluating subjectively the *attractiveness* of the respective professions on an ordinal scale from 0 (weak) to 10 (excellent).
+Considering the *occupational prestige* she looked up the SIOPS [20]_.
+For all the other evaluation data she looked up the internet.

 The actual evaluations of Alice's potential study programs are gathered in a :py:class:`perfTabs.PerformanceTableau` object [21]_.